WebOrigami/docs/src/content/framework/templates.md

 ## Traversing into data

-Inside a template, you can use slash-separated paths to traverse into data files.
+Inside a template, you can use slash-separated paths to traverse into data.

 ```console
 *** example